MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/csp.md

 <!-- ====================================================================== -->
 ## Default Policy Restrictions

-Packages that don't define a `manifest_version` don't have a default content security policy.
+Packages that don't define a `manifest_version` don't have a default content security policy.<!-- todo: update this; this might be outdated.  manifest_version is likely a required field; so there can't be extensions without it -->

 Packages that use `manifest_version` have the following default content security policy: